marcj/angular-typescript-decorators/README.md

 Make sure that you havent't used `<html ng-app="foo">` or something and boot your angular app manually after all decorators etc have been loaded.
 See demo/index.html for an example.

-2. In you html you don't use controller names but full path names of you controller file:
+2. In your html you don't use controller names but full path names (without file extension) of you controller file:

 ```html
 <div ng-controller="controller/MyController as my">